bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GOTOLINE <http://www.scintilla.org/ScintillaDoc.html#SCI_GOTOLINE>`_

-.. method:: editor.gotoPos(pos)
+.. method:: editor.gotoPos(caret)

    Set caret to a position and ensure it is visible.

    See Scintilla documentation for `SCI_GOTOPOS <http://www.scintilla.org/ScintillaDoc.html#SCI_GOTOPOS>`_

-.. method:: editor.setAnchor(posAnchor)
+.. method:: editor.setAnchor(anchor)

    Set the selection anchor to a position.
 The anchor is the opposite end of the selection from the caret.